-In an effort to be cautious amid COVID-19 and in compliance with orders issued by our state government, the Dahlberg Research Center & Harl V. Brackin Memorial Library are closed until further notice.
-Unfortunately, we are unable to assist with reference inquiries at this time.
-We are also not accepting artifact donations in-person or by mail.
-However, we encourage you to continue to submit your requests and inquiries using the forms on our site during the closure and we will respond as soon as we are able.
+In an effort to be cautious amid COVID-19 and in compliance with orders issued by our state government, the Dahlberg Research Center & Harl V. Brackin Memorial Library are operating with some limitations in place.
+We are open for in-person research appointments but are not allowing drop-in customers at this time.
 We sincerely appreciate your patience and understanding.

 The Museum's collection is made up largely of artifacts donated by the public.
 We appreciate your desire to become involved in preserving aviation history.
 The Museum acknowledges that our collections and exhibits are not inclusive of all experiences.
 We particularly need items that reflect the accomplishments of women, First Nations, people of color, LGBTQ+, those with disabilities, and our diverse local communities in the field of aviation and aerospace.
 We are developing our collection and exhibits to better tell these stories.